Activate Power mode

-Now that you've associated this data set with this application, the data set will be automatically available for any test that is configured to use this application.
+Now that you've associated this data set with this application, the data set is automatically available for any test configured to use this application.

 During the testing process, you may have parts of your test that require performing a series of actions that you want Sprinter to perform for you.
 There may also be parts of your test that involve performing the same set of actions in multiple areas of your application.
 Macros perform a series of actions and run them as a single command, which can save testing time and reduce errors.

 To create a new macro for your current application, you record the macro while you are performing your test.
-It will then be available for your current test and for any test that is configured to use this application.
+It is then available for your current test and any test configured to use this application.

 You can view and manage the list of available macros for your application in the Macros section of the Power Mode pane.